fbpx

 Our platform is lightweight and simple due to its perfect weight balance.
 This allows us to use affordable motors and gearboxes.
 If you want to add something besides the standard wheel, pedals, yoke, gear shifter, throttle, and HOTAS, you will need to plan and implement it properly.

 Each additional piece of equipment (even a lightweight element) on the moving platform should be well positioned and counterbalanced (same weight and same arm length).
-You can’t put TV screen or computer monitor on our simulator, no matter how light it is.
+You can’t put a TV screen or computer monitor on our simulator, no matter how light it is.
 It’s always better to consult us before installing any extra equipment on the platform.

 Don’t put ANY controllers on the platform before it is completely tested working as desired.
 After assembly, only attach the seat.
 Nothing extra.
 Once the platform and the seat are working, you can start adding controllers one by one, doing movement tests with a person seating at the pilot seat after implementing each new add-on to the platform weight.

+• 23.
 What methods of payment do you accept?

-You can pay with most credit cards and PayPal as well as SWIFT, SEPA, ACH Bank transfers .
+You can pay with most credit cards and PayPal, as well as SWIFT, SEPA, ACH Bank transfers.

+• 24.
 Compatible with Linux?

-No, At the moment our motion software is not compatible with Linux.
+No, at the moment, our motion software is not compatible with Linux.
 But you can configure your setup on Linux with our platform control SDK.

+• 25.
 What about space and replacement parts?

-DOF Reality systems are designed with almost entirely “commercial off the shelf” (COTS) components, which are provided by large scale multinational manufacturers.
+DOF Reality systems are designed with almost entirely “commercial off the shelf” (COTS) components, which are provided by large-scale multinational manufacturers.
 This means that sourcing spare parts for our systems long into the future will be trivial, since the use of commercial technology ensures long life spans and support for spares.

+• 26.
 Can you do platform customization?

 Yes!
 We always accommodate customer requests.
 However, some platform customization can increase the cost of the unit.

-Fanatec products are a good balance between cost and performance
+Fanatec products are a good balance between cost and performance.

 Motors or actuators can’t reproduce rumble frequencies 15-200 Hz just due to physics.
 This simulation can add realism in flight simulation as well as for racing when you feel the engine RPMs and driving surface.
 If you are looking for this type of simulation, you definitely need Bodyshaker, Bass Shaker, or Buttkicker.
-There is a ton of advice on the subject on the flight and race simulator forums and blogs.
+There is a ton of advice on the subject on flight and race simulator forums and blogs.

 1. Normal sounds coming from game audio, forked to amp and shakers can reproduce only low frequencies ignoring the rest.

 2. Special sounds additionally generated by the game or add-on such as SimVibe or SRS dedicated for shakers.
-It can be done based on information the game provides to this add-ons such as RPM, gears shifting, and road bumps that car is heating.
-Based on this input sophisticated software such as SimVibe can generate dedicated audio signals to up to 8(7.1) mono channels to additional dedicated sound card that sends them feather to audio amp and to shakers that are positioned in special spots of simulated cockpit.
+It can be done based on information the game provides to these add-ons such as RPM, gears shifting, and road bumps that the car is hitting.
+Based on this input, sophisticated software such as SimVibe can generate dedicated audio signals to up to 8 (7.1) mono channels to an additional dedicated sound card that sends them further to the audio amp and to shakers that are positioned in special spots of the simulated cockpit.

+• 32.
 Do I need to purchase something else to be able to use your motion simulation platform?

-Seat and game controllers are not included.
+Seats and game controllers are not included.

-Our platform is proven to support any controller, even heavy direct drive wheels.
-It all depends on your budget.
-We suggest you start with Logitech DFGT set.
-IMHO the rest of Logitech (G25-29, 920) have not much improvement compare to DFGT, but priced higher.
-If you will feel that you need more, go for the Thrustmaster TX/T300 wheel.
-For pedals, if stock Logitech or Thrustmaster won’t be enough check Fanatec CS Elite, ClubSport v1 or v2.
-CSP v3 have not much improvement compared to v2 and you can get great deals for v1 or v2 on eBay.
+If you feel that you need more, go for the Thrustmaster TX/T300 wheel.
+For pedals, if the stock Logitech or Thrustmaster won’t be enough, check Fanatec CS Elite, ClubSport v1, or v2.
+CSP v3 doesn’t have much improvement compared to v2, and you can find great deals for v1 or v2 on eBay.
+Fanatec products are a good balance between cost and performance.

+• 34.
 Where are your production facilities located?

 We build and ship directly from our production plant in Europe, but not inside the EU.